NSoiffer/MathCATForPython/README.md

 There are lots of small tweaks to the speech and some bug fixes for both Nemeth and UEB.

 Note: there is now an option to get Vietnam's braille standard as braille output.
 This is still a work in progress and is too buggy to be used other than for testing.
 I expect the next MathCAT release will contain a reliable implementation.

+### Version 0.3.7
+Braille:
+* Dialog has been internationalized (many thanks to the translators!)
+* Initial implementation of CMU -- braille code used in Spain and several Portuguese speaking countries
+* Significant improvements to Vietnamese braille
+* Change relative rate dialog slider to have a maximum value of 100% (now only allows setting slower rates).
+Also, added step sizes so it is easier to raise/lower the rate significantly.
+* Fix some UEB bugs and added some characters for UEB

+Other fixes:
+* Improvements to Vietnamese speech
+* Fixed bug with OneCore voices saying "a"
+* Fixed some navigation bugs when `AutoZoomOut` is False (not the default)
+* Fix updating around language changes and some other dialog changes so they take effect immediately upon clicking "Apply" or "OK".